WasmEdge/WasmEdge/docs/book/en/src/dev/js/networking.md

 server_start()
 ```

 The `server_start()` function starts the server at port 8000.
-When a request comes in, it passes to the `handle_client()` function to process it, which in turn calls `handle_req()` to send the response back asynchronously.
+When a request comes in, it passes to the `handle_client()` function to process the request.
+Once the request is validated as an HTTP request, the handler function turn calls `handle_req()` to parse the fields in the HTTP request, compose a HTTP reponse, and then send the response back asynchronously.
 That means while the app is sending back the response, it could start handling the next incoming request.

 To run the JavaScript in the WasmEdge runtime, you can do this on the CLI.
 Since it is a server, you should run it in the background.

 ```
 $ cd example_js
-$ nohup wasmedge --dir .:. ../target/wasm32-wasi/release/wasmedge_quickjs.wasm http_server_demo.js &
+$ nohup wasmedge --dir .:. ../target/wasm32-wasi/release/wasmedge_quickjs.wasm wasi_http_echo.js &
 ```

 Then you can test the server by querying it over the network.